-Museum Galore are what visitor to San Diego are blessed with seeing.
-This is because San Diego was the white first settlement on the West Coast of the United States.
-For starters, Mission San Diego de Alcala was the first of 21 missions founded by Father Junipero Serra in 1769.
-This historical site should definitely be visited.
-In fact, all of the hundreds of other museums are “must see” attractions.
+In fact, all of the one hundred other museums are “must see” attractions in their own right.
 You won’t be disappointed with their immense number nor the variety of museums found throughout San Diego County!
 San Diego is definitely a treasure trove of historical sites and museums to see, which is why few visitors to San Diego ever visit San Diego just once.
+And, believe it or not, why half of the visitors to our city’s 100 museums are locals.

 San Diego Automotive Museum, Balboa Park (619-231-2886).
 The museum is open daily 10 a.m.–5 p.m. with the last admission at 4:30 p.m.
 The automotive museum features rotating themed shows that display significant, rare and exotic cars and motorcycles, and vehicles reflecting the history of the automobile.
 Enjoy the classics of bygone eras as you stroll through rows of cars that are all restored to glittering splendor.
 Browse through the automotive gift shop.
 Discounts are also available for the military, seniors and students.
 Credit cards: AE, DISC, MC, VISA.